srinman/aks-istio/lab-istio/istio-external-https-troubleshooting.md

 - Use ServiceEntry resources for external service access control
 - Default behavior is typically `ALLOW_ANY` for outbound traffic

-**🆕 Update November 2025**: Alpine 3.22+ now includes CA certificates by default, making this error less common.
-However, it still affects:
+**Common Affected Images**:
-- Older base images (Alpine <3.22, Ubuntu <20.04, Debian <11)
+- Custom minimal images (FROM scratch, distroless base)
-- Custom minimal images (FROM scratch, base distroless)
+- Older base images that don't bundle CA certificates
-- Legacy enterprise applications
+- Enterprise images built from minimal foundations
-- Containers with explicitly removed CA certificates
+- Containers with explicitly removed or missing `/etc/ssl/certs`

 ---